miguelriemoliveira/softbot/README_Example.md

 - -ipg      -> **I**nitial **P**osition **G**host
 - -nig  x y -> **N**oisy **I**nitial **G**uess x[cm] in translation, y[º] in rotation

-OBS: If needed we can exclude some bad collections like for instance suppose the user wants to exclude collection 001 and 002:

-    rosrun atom_calibration calibrate \
-    -json $ATOM_DATASETS/softbot/dataset1/dataset_corrected.json \
-    -v -rv -si -csf "lambda x : int(x) not in [1,2]" -ipg -nig 0.02 0.02

 By following this example, the user's end output should be something similar with :